garysheng/faithwalk-os/perspectives/the-formation-crisis.md

 **Vocational preparation:** Integration of mastery-level knowledge, God-given gifts, authentic passion, and spirit of service into meaningful work that honors God while meeting real human needs.
 Understanding how that vocation serves divine purposes rather than just personal fulfillment.

 This formation cannot be fully automated or achieved through one-size-fits-all institutional programs.
-It requires intensive, personalized attention from adults who possess spiritual maturity and understand each child's unique design.
+It requires intensive, personalized attention from adults who possess spiritual maturity and understand each child's unique design—with the family serving as the primary formation environment from which all other influences flow.

+The urgency of this work cannot be overstated.
+As Jacques Ellul wisely observed:

+> "Remember your Creator during your youth: when all possibilities lie open before you and you can offer all your strength intact for his service.
+The time to remember is not after you become senile and paralyzed!
+Then it is not too late for your salvation, but too late for you to serve as the presence of God in the midst of the world and the creation.
+You must take sides earlier - when you can actually make choices, when you have many paths opening at your feet, before the weight of necessity overwhelms you."
+>
+> —Jacques Ellul, quoted in Steven Garber, *The Fabric of Faithfulness*, 39

+This truth cuts to the heart of why proper formation during childhood and youth is not optional—it's when the soul is most malleable, when habits of heart and mind are established, and when the fundamental orientation toward God or away from Him is set for life.

 ## **Building with Open-Source Wisdom: Modular Tools for Formation**